SH-H-B/Isosec-test/README.md

 # Isosec-test

-This is a User Management Web-App search page which returns a selection of users from a backend API and displays them.
+This is a *responsive*User Management Web-App search page which returns a selection of users from a backend API and displays them.

 Frontend:

 1. On the web-app when user click on the search widget, the placeholder text slowly fade out, completely clearing the placeholder.
 If the input is left blank and the search widgets focus is removed, the placeholder should fade in slowly.

 2. If user click/tap into the search widget a focus state has been applied (browser default)